Breast fetishism: General

 There is a widespread fascination with women's breasts, and especially their size.
 Many people, both male and female, consider breasts an important female secondary sex characteristic.

 Modern female fashions which focus on tight clothing and the display of cleavage have been attributed to an increase in breast fetishism.
 Display of cleavage with a low neckline is often regarded as a form of feminine flirting or seduction, as well as aesthetic or erotic.
 Most heterosexual men derive erotic pleasure from seeing a woman's breasts, and some people derive pleasure in their female partner exposing cleavage.
-When cleavage is enhanced with a push-up bra or exposed by a low neckline it may draw attention.
+When cleavage is enhanced with a push-up bra or exposed by a low neckline, it may draw attention.
 There are differences of opinion as to how much cleavage exposure is acceptable in public.
 The extent to which a woman may expose her breasts depends on social and cultural context.
 Displaying cleavage or any part of female breast may be considered inappropriate or even prohibited by dress codes in some settings, such as workplaces, churches, and schools, while in some spaces showing as much cleavage as possible can be permissible or even encouraged.
 The exposure of nipples or areolae is almost always considered toplessness, considered by some to be immodest and in some instances as lewd or indecent behavior.
-Art historian James Laver argued that the changing standards of revealing cleavage is more prominent in evening wear than in day wear in the Western world.
+Art historian James Laver argued that the changing standards of revealing cleavage are more prominent in evening wear than in day wear in the Western world.

 Film producers such as Russ Meyer produced films which featured actresses with large breasts.
 Lorna (1964) was the first of his films where the lead actress, Lorna Maitland, was selected on the basis of breast size.
 Other large-breasted actresses used by Meyer include Kitten Natividad, Erica Gavin, Tura Satana, and Uschi Digard.
 Most were naturally large-breasted; Meyer occasionally cast women in their first trimesters of pregnancy to enhance their breast size even further.
 Author and director William Rotsler said, "With Lorna Meyer established the formula that made him rich and famous, the formula of people filmed at top hate, top lust, top heavy."

 With regard to pornography, according to statistics from the websites Pornhub and YouPorn, preference for either breasts or the buttocks varies between countries and, on average, between world regions; the United States and most of Latin America and Africa is in the buttocks group, and most of Europe and much of Asia is in the breasts group.

+In the largest study of its kind, a 2020 survey of over 18,000 women from 40 countries found that 70 percent of participants were dissatisfied with their breast size, with nearly half of women (47 percent) wanting larger breasts and only 23 percent desiring smaller breasts.
+The researchers noted that "mean ideal breast size ratings were higher than mean current breast size ratings in the vast majority that we sampled..."